KTH/webtex/README.md

 the Python script used by www.mathtran.org which is available as free source under GPL.

-Mathtran uses a pre-forked TeX binary that expressions is piped through.
-This was one way of increasing speed of the service, but used only one or a pool of TeX binaries.
-The produced images were not stored anywhere, but recreated every time unless a particular browser caches the image.
-Since all requests shared a TeX instance, the secsty format was necessary and made it difficult to support newer constructs users normally use in documents.
+Mathtran uses a pre-forked TeX binary that expressions are piped through.
+This was one way to increase speed of the service, but used only one or a pool of TeX binaries.
+The produced images were not stored anywhere, but recreated every time the image was requested.
+Since many requests shared a TeX instance, the secsty format was necessary and made it difficult to support newer constructs users normally use in documents.
 The service also suffered a bit from somewhat weird behaviour of the TeX IPC mechanism.

 ### WebTeX